 Before putting the after shave balm on your face, it’s best to put a teaspoon or a quarter-sized amount into your hands and rub the mixture together.
 The consistency of whatever balm you’re using will determine how much of the balm you should place in your hand.
 After a few seconds, you might experience tingles in your fingers.
 That’s a good sign.
 You really want to mix up all of the vitamins, minerals, and healing properties in this balm as well as you can.
 Only after you feel your balm has been well emulsified should you begin applying it to your face.

 As you apply the balm to the shaven area of your skin, skin experts recommend using circular motions.
 Move your hands slowly upwards, all the while moving in circles.
 This all promotes greater absorption.
 Check with your after shave balm’s description to figure out whether or not your product can be applied to the entire face or not.
 There are a few products on the market that are designed for men with certain facial skin conditions.

 If you do have a particular skin condition, you might want to add another moisturizer to your daily routine.
-For example, men with dry skin see a great benefit using a moisturizer before they go to sleep each night.
-Men with oily skin, on the other hand, should look for an after shave with a right amount of toner and use a facial scrub a few times a week.
+For example, men with dry skin see a great benefit in using a moisturizer before they go to sleep each night.
+Men with oily skin, on the other hand, should look for an after shave with the right amount of toner and use a facial scrub a few times a week.